GSA/fedramp-gov/_posts/2022-12-21-crypto-modules-historical-status.md

                1. Capture it in the POA&M as an open risk

-               2. Consider moving to a new CM
+               2. Consider moving to a new CM</p>

     3. If a replacement cannot be identified or is otherwise not planned by the CM author: